Division of Property Lawyers in Manassas

 It can be complex to value the marital share of certain retirement assets and may warrant the use of a valuation date rather than the date of trial.
 In such plans, the marital share consists of contributions to the plan and income on those contributions from the marriage date to the separation date.
 There may be additional adjustments to value due to market changes.

-Division of Marital Assets and Liabilities
+Division of Marital Assets and Liabilities in Manassas, VA

 In dividing marital property and debts, the following aspects require consideration: